Permian–Triassic extinction event: Terrestrial vertebrates

-There is enough evidence to indicate that over two thirds of terrestrial labyrinthodont amphibians, sauropsid ("reptile") and therapsid ("proto-mammal") taxa became extinct.
+The tempo of the terrestrial vertebrate extinction is disputed.
+Some evidence from the Karoo Basin indicates a protracted extinction lasting a million years.
+Other evidence from the Karoo deposits suggest it took 50,000 years or less, while a study of coprolites in the Vyazniki fossil beds in Russia suggests it took only a few thousand years.
+Aridification induced by global warming was the chief culprit behind terrestrial vertebrate extinctions.
+High herbivore mortality in turn drove carnivore extinctions.
+There is evidence that over two thirds of terrestrial labyrinthodont amphibians, sauropsid ("reptile") and therapsid ("proto-mammal") taxa became extinct.
 Large herbivores suffered the heaviest losses.

 All Permian anapsid reptiles died out except the procolophonids (although testudines have morphologically-anapsid skulls, they are now thought to have separately evolved from diapsid ancestors).
 Pelycosaurs died out before the end of the Permian.
 Too few Permian diapsid fossils have been found to support any conclusion about the effect of the Permian extinction on diapsids (the "reptile" group from which lizards, snakes, crocodilians, and dinosaurs (including birds) evolved).
+Tangasaurids were largely unaffected.
+Gorgonopsians are conventionally thought to have gone extinct during the PTME, but some tentative evidence suggests they may have survived into the Triassic.
+Freshwater and euryhaline fishes, having experienced minimal diversity losses before the PTME, were unaffected during the PTME and actually appear to have increased in diversity across the Permian-Triassic boundary.
+However, faunal turnovers in freshwater fish communities occurred in areas like the Kuznetsk Basin.

 The groups that survived suffered extremely heavy losses of species and some terrestrial vertebrate groups very nearly became extinct at the end of the Permian.
 Some of the surviving groups did not persist for long past this period, but others that barely survived went on to produce diverse and long-lasting lineages.
 However, it took 30 million years for the terrestrial vertebrate fauna to fully recover both numerically and ecologically.

-It is difficult to analyze extinction and survival rates of land organisms in detail because few terrestrial fossil beds span the Permian–Triassic boundary.
+It is difficult to estimate extinction and survival rates of land organisms because few terrestrial fossil beds span the Permian–Triassic boundary.
 The best-known record of vertebrate changes across the Permian–Triassic boundary occurs in the Karoo Supergroup of South Africa, but statistical analyses have so far not produced clear conclusions.
+One study of the Karoo Basin found that 69% of terrestrial vertebrates went extinct over 300,000 years leading up to the Permian-Triassic boundary, followed by a minor extinction pulse involving four taxa that survived the previous extinction interval.
+Another study of latest Permian vertebrates in the Karoo Basin found that 54% of them went extinct due to the PTME.